Demonstrating the Feasibility of Producing Culturally Preferred Vegetable Crops in Underrepresented Urban Areas

 • Create and distribute ten culturally preferred vegetable production guides to the large network of growers in the Omaha area (Spring, 2024)

-• City Sprouts has collected data, photos and practices and will continue to identify best practices to include on the production guides.
+• City Sprouts has collected data, photos and practices and will continue to identify best practices to include in the production guides.
 The guides will most likely be ready for production and distribution by Fall, 2024.

-• Engage 15 Omaha area farmers through a hands-on, production focused field day (Fall, 2023)
+• Engage 15 Omaha area farmers through a hands-on, production-focused field day (Fall, 2023)

 • City Sprouts hosted two large tours and field days in 2023.
 The first of which was in conjunction with the Nebraska Sustainable Agriculture Society and brought 27 farmers and food system professionals to the farm to learn about City Sprouts and the farms production methods, particularly as they relate to specialty, culturally preferred crops.
 City Sprouts also hosted 45 growers and food systems professionals at our first annual Soil Health Field Day.
-While the focus was not explicitly on this project, all attendees were extremely interested in our production methods and crops and the field day spent ~1.5 hours discussing and touring the related fields.
+While the focus was not explicitly on this project, all attendees were extremely interested in our production methods and crops, and the field day spent ~1.5 hours discussing and touring the related fields.
 It was also an extreme pleasure to host members of the NCR-SARE Administrative Council and staff to our farm to learn about our work.

 Research